NiklasErath/TowerOfHanoi/README.md

 ## Getting Started
 ### Prerequisites
 - you have to install .NET Core SDK: You can download it from (https://dotnet.microsoft.com/download).

 ### Installation
+- clone the repository or download the code and unwrap it.
-- open the code in visual studio code and open the terminal
+- open the code in visual studio code and open the terminal.
-- type cde TowerOfHanoi/hanoi to get to the project directory
+- type cde TowerOfHanoi/hanoi to get to the project directory.

 ### Usage
 - to run the program, use the follwoing commands: